Neuron segmentation using 3D wavelet integrated encoder-decoder network: Method

-As we partition the large neuron images into small cubes for neuron segmentation, it is crucial to collect an appropriate dataset to train and evaluate 3D WaveUNet.
-We here introduce the \emph{Neu}ronal \emph{Cu}be \emph{Da}taset, NeuCuDa, generated from the BigNeuron images.
-The procedure to produce NeuCuDa is shown in Fig. \ref{fig_neuronal_cubes} and summarized as below: \begin{enumerate} {\arabic{enumi})} \item \emph{Selection}.
-From the 166 3D neuronal images in BigNeuron, we choose 61 images to generate the neuronal cubes for the training of 3D deep networks, and 28 images to generate the testing cubes.
+As we partition the large neuron images into small cubes for neuron segmentation, it is crucial to collect an appropriate dataset to train and evaluate 3D WaveUNets.
+We here introduce the \emph{Neu}ronal \emph{Cu}be \emph{Da}taset, NeuCuDa, generated from the BigNeuron images. {The neuronal images in BigNeuron are captured from various specials, including silk moth, frog, mouse, etc, using different imaging equipments.
+The diversity of neuronal data helps to train robust deep networks.} The procedure to produce NeuCuDa is shown in Fig. \ref{fig_neuronal_cubes} and summarized as below: \begin{enumerate} {\arabic{enumi})} \item \emph{Selection}. { In BigNeuron, some neuronal reconstructions do not provide full information (such as nerve fiber radius) of the neurons.
+For such neuronal images, we cannot correctly label the fibers for segmentation.
+Therefore, we exclude these neuronal images in designing NeuCuDa.} From the remaining 89 neuronal images, we randomly choose 61 images to generate the neuronal cubes for the training of 3D deep networks, and 28 images to generate the testing cubes.
 The 28 testing images will also be used to evaluate the performance of reconstruction method proposed in Sec. \ref{sec_method_pipeline}. \item \emph{Labeling}.
 For each of the chosen 89 (61 + 28) neuronal images, we generate a 3D 0-1 label matrix according to its standard digital reconstruction.
 Every voxel in the images is assigned to 0 (background) or 1 (nerve fiber).
 An example neuronal image with its 3D label matrix is shown in Fig. \ref{fig_neuronal_cubes}. \item \emph{Cutting}.
 Neuronal cubes with size of $32\times128\times128$ are randomly cut from the 3D image.
-Meanwhile, their label cubes are cut from the corresponding 3D label matrix.
-Fig. \ref{fig_neuronal_cubes} shows three example neuronal cubes. \end{enumerate} NeuCuDa contains 19251 and 7132 neuronal cubes for the training and testing of 3D WaveUNet, respectively, which will be publicly available for other researchers.
+Meanwhile, their label cubes are cut from the 3D label matrix.
+Fig. \ref{fig_neuronal_cubes} shows three example neuronal cubes. \end{enumerate} NeuCuDa contains 19251 and 7132 neuronal cubes for the training and testing of 3D WaveUNet, respectively.